The best time to visit

 Visitors are not permitted to take more than RM 1000 in Malaysian currency out of the country and no more in foreign currency than was brought in.

-There are no banks and only one ATM on the island, in Tekek, but it only accepts Malaysian cards (with the Bankcard logo).
-Some resorts and dive centres accept VISA and Mastercard but it is best to have enough cash with you to cover your expenses while at the island.
-The closest ATMs and banks can be found in Mersing, a 10-15 minutewalk from the jetty
+There are no banks or ATMs on the island.
+Some resorts and dive centres accept VISA and Mastercard and some may be able to exchange US and Singapore dollars, but it is best to have enough cash with you to cover your expenses while at the island.
+There is an ATM in Marang.

 Telephone and Internet